jackiehjm/stx-docs/doc/source/contributor/doc_contribute_guide.rst

        https://docutils.sourceforge.io/docs/ref/rst/directives.html#include
    * - Substitution errors
-     - Scans the output for potential unexpanded substitutions such as ``|prod|`` and reports which files they were found in along with the offending lines of HTML.
+     - Scans the output for potential unexpanded substitutions such as ``|prod|`` and reports which files they were found in, along with the offending lines of HTML.

        .. note::
            This check cannot distinguish between a substitution and an ascii output table where cells are not properly padded.
-In either case the problem needs to be fixed.
+In either case, the problem needs to be fixed.

      - As above, find the problem in the appropriate :file:`.rst` file by examining the :file:`.html` file reported.
 Look for ``|<text>|`` code exposed in the output.
 In the corresponding :file:`.rst`, find and correct the issue.

        .. hint::
-           Substitions are not allowed in code blocks, :ref:, :doc:, or within |RST| markup such as ``**``, ``*```, `````, and so on.
+           Substitutions are not allowed in code blocks, :ref:, :doc:, or within |RST| markup such as ``**``, ``*```, `````, and so on.

-           Substitions cannot be used in ASCII "picture" style tables.
+           Substitutions cannot be used in ASCII "picture" style tables.
 If you need a substitution in a table, use the ``.. list-table::`` format instead.